 - The centre of an atom is called the nucleus.
 It is positively charged and almost all mass of the atom resides in it.

 - Electrons spin around the nucleus in a circular path.

 - Comparatively, the size of the nucleus is smaller than the size of the atom.

 Drawbacks of Rutherford Atomic Model

-As before, Rutherford atomic model was also challenged and questioned by many.
+As before, the Rutherford atomic model was also challenged and questioned by many.
 Rutherford atomic model failed to explain about the stability of electrons in a circular path.

 As per Rutherford’s model, electrons revolve around the nucleus in a circular path.
 But particles that are in motion on a circular path would undergo acceleration, and acceleration causes radiation of energy by charged particles.
 Eventually, electrons should lose energy and fall into the nucleus.
-And this points to the instability of atom.
+And this points to the instability of the atom.
 But this is not possible because atoms are stable.
 Hence, Rutherford failed to give an explanation on account of this.